 Note 1: The current prompt pay policy (slow pay penalties and quick pay discounts) will continue to apply.
 Refer to section 25 of this document for more information.

-Note 2: A non-contracted urban hospital shall be reimbursed for inpatient services by an urban contractor at 95% of the final payment, unless otherwise negotiated by both parties.
+Note 2: A non-contracted urban hospital shall be reimbursed for inpatient services by a contractor at 95% of the final payment, unless otherwise negotiated by both parties.

 3. Admit versus Discharge Date

 DRG pricing and the DRG pricing logic are based on date of discharge.
-All hospital stays with a date of discharge on or after 10/1/2014 thru 12/31/2017 are priced using V31 of the DRG methodology and all dates of discharge on or after 1/1/2018 are priced using V34 of the DRG methodology.
+All hospital stays with a date of discharge 10/1/2014 thru 12/31/2017 are priced using V31 of the DRG methodology and all dates of discharge on or after 1/1/2018 are priced using V34 of the DRG methodology.
 The Medicaid payer in effect on the date of discharge will always have responsibility for the full DRG for the entire AHCCCS stay.
 The day of discharge is never paid unless the member expires on the date of discharge.

 4. Recipient Enrolled in Federal Emergency Services Program (FES)